The Write Here, Write Now Podcast Series

 Episode 4: Planning your Essay

 The Write Here, Write Now series is designed to be thematic, with each episode naturally leading into the next episode’s discussion topic.
-Episode Four, therefore, intentionally prepares the necessary foundations for the content of the fourth episode in the podcast series: “Planning your Essay”.
+Episode Four, therefore, intentionally prepares the necessary foundations for the content of the fifth episode in the podcast series: “Planning your Essay”.
 The lack of coherence or clear essay structure in written assignments can significantly impact students’ grades.
 As the podcast series is concerned with student literacy, the episode engages with a UCC student directly on the topic of essay structure.

 Episode 5: Introductions and Conclusions